vmware/terraform-provider-vra/website/docs/r/vra_machine.html.markdown

 * `disks` - (Optional) Specification for attaching/detaching disks to a machine.

-    * `block_device_id` - The id of the existing block device.
+    * `block_device_id` - ID of existing block device.

-    * `description` - A human-friendly description.
+    * `description` - Human-friendly description.

-    * `name` - A human-friendly block-device name used as an identifier in APIs that support this option.
+    * `name` - Human-friendly block-device name used as an identifier in APIs that support this option.

 * `flavor` - (Required) Flavor of machine instance.